 Suggest an issue for Scrutiny to look into

-Every month the scrutiny committee meets for public meetings to examine services which are provided by the council and or its partner organisations; to ask questions on how decisions were made and check to see if service improvements can be put in place.
+Every month, the scrutiny committee meet for public meetings to examine services which the council and/or its partner organisations provide.
+They ask them questions on how decisions were made and check to see if we can make improvements.

-If you want to suggest a topic for the scrutiny committee to investigate as part of their area of work then you can either complete the online form or download the Word version of the form and email this to Scrutiny2@towerhamlets.gov.uk or you can post it to:
+If you want to suggest a topic for the scrutiny committee to investigate, please complete the online form.
+You can also download the Word version of the form and send it to us via

 To find out how we use your data please read our privacy notice.